rynaardb/rynaardb.github.io_BK/_posts/2020-07-08-essential-xcode-keyboard-shortcuts-for-increased-productivity.md

 ## Navigation shortcuts

 Knowing how to navigate effectively within Xcode can help you switch contexts quickly.
-It can also help you find what your looking for without manually searching for it.
+It can also help you find what you looking for without manually searching for it.

 ### Quickly open (⇧ + ⌘ + O)

 This keyboard shortcut is the one I use most frequently, all the time.
 Instead of manually navigating and searching for a file in the project navigation you can use the open quickly keyboard shortcut.

-It works great for just about anything you want to navigate to, including files, types, functions etc.
+It works great for just about anything you want to navigate to, including files, types, functions, etc.

 ![image](/assets/images/xcode-kb-shortcut-open-quickly.gif)

 ### Jump to definition (⌃ + ⌘ + J)

-Another keyboard shortcut I use often is to jump to the definition of a type, function etc. Simply set your cursor on, for example, the type or function that you what to jump to and press `⌃ + ⌘ + J`.
+Another keyboard shortcut I use often is to jump to the definition of a type, function, etc. Simply set your cursor on, for example, the type or function that you what to jump to and press `⌃ + ⌘ + J`.

 ![image](/assets/images/xcode-kb-shortcut-jump-to-definition.gif)

 ## Views shortcuts

-Additional views like the project navigator, inspectors, preview and debug area can be useful but not always needed.
+Additional views like the project navigator, inspectors, preview, and debug area can be useful but not always needed.
 Often times they take up a lot of screen real estate when not needed, especially when you're working on a smaller screen.
 Knowing how to hide and show these views as needed can free up a lot of screen space for the editor, allowing you to see more of your code.

 ### Toggle canvas / preview  (⌥ + ⌘ + ↩)

-This keyboard shortcut is extremely useful when working with SwiftUI when you want to show / hide the preview.
+This keyboard shortcut is extremely useful when working with SwiftUI when you want to show/hide the preview.

 ![image](/assets/images/xcode-kb-shortcut-toggle-canvas.gif)

 ### Open library (⇧ + ⌘ + L)

-Another frequent action is to open the library to insert code snippets, images, add view modifiers etc.
+Another frequent action is to open the library to insert code snippets, images, add view modifiers, etc.

-Using the library is also a great way to see what modifiers is available for a given view in SwiftUI.
+Using the library is also a great way to see what modifiers are available for a given view in SwiftUI.

 ![image](/assets/images/xcode-kb-shortcut-open-library.gif)